50 Abandoned Houses That Are Begging to Be Restored

 Horror Movie Set?

 This old house seems like a perfect setting for a horror movie but it might make for a better renovation project.
 A couple of balconies and porches with lots of windows make this a unique place to revamp.
+Find out the secrets to finding a home renovation contractor you can trust.

 The corrugated steel roof has quite the patina on this old farmhouse.
 But imagine what it might look like fixed up a little bit.
 Add a little screened-in porch?